OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

-# Identifying Hidden Patterns and Visualising All Nobel Prize Winners
+# Exploration of All Nobel Prize Winners and Identifying Hidden Patterns

 ## Table of Contents